-Topics covered:

-- 5. Energy transfers in and between organisms - 6.
-Organisms respond to changes in their internal and external environments - 7.
-Genetics, populations, evolution and ecosystems - 8.
-The control of gene expression
+Course Content Year 1 Year 2 Topics covered: Topics covered: 2.
+Cells 6 3.
+Organisms exchange substances with their environment 6 5.
+Energy transfers in and between organisms 6.
+Organisms respond to changes in their internal and external environments 7.
+Genetics, populations, evolution and ecosystems 8.
+The control of gene expression between organisms Practical work: Students will undertake at least 12 practical activities across the A-Level course to CPAC standards, as directed by the Examination Board.

-Practical work:

-Students will undertake at least 12 practical activities across the A-Level course to CPAC standards, as directed by the Examination Board.
 These will be internally assessed and provide the opportunity to learn and use practical skills to link theory with practice, so deepening knowledge and understanding.
 Teachers will 'endorse' the practical work which, if passed, will be reported on the A-Level Certificate.
 In addition, 15% of the A-Level marks on all of the written papers will be allocated to practical knowledge and understanding.

-Assessment:

-Three written examination papers at the end of the 2 year A-Level Course.

-Mathematical requirements:

-10% of the marks in the written A-Level Biology papers will assess mathematical skills at the higher tier GCSE level
+Assessment: Three written examination papers at the end of the 2 year A-Level Course.
+Mathematical requirements: 10% of the marks in the written A-Level Biology papers will assess mathematical skills at the higher tier GCSE level

-Asses Assessment Paper Title Assessment A Level 1 Topics 1-4 including relevant practical skills Written Exam: 2hr 35% 2 Topics 5-8 including relevant practical skills Written Exam: 2hr 35% 3 Topics 1-8 including relevant practical skills Written Exam: 2hr 30%
+Assessment Paper Title Assessment A Level 1 Topics 1-4 including relevant practical skills Written Exam: 2hr 35% 2 Topics 5-8 including relevant practical skills Written Exam: 2hr 35% 3 Topics 1-8 including relevant practical skills Written Exam: 2hr 30%